Guru-Revanth/mysite-2/README.md

 ```
 "Hello, world. c433ceb4 is the polls index."
 ```
-for me is that password only so i used c433ceb4 make you u have the same or different
+for me the password is c433ceb4 make you u have the same or different if different change the (c433ceb4) and try

-or else change that line in your program
+if not working changing the full code

 by help of this code